A Hive Young Writers’ Day with Rachel Bower

 If you’re itching to consider the answers, then join award-winning writer Rachel Bower for a fun and inspiring Hive writers’ day exploring all things the novel.
 Through writing tips, inspiring texts and creative prompts, we’ll create snippets of new writing and consider how we can construct from the raw materials of character, voice, narrative, place, plot, dialogue, rhythm and more.

-This day is for anyone curious about longer fiction: whether you’re laying the blueprint of an idea, or already deep inside an octopus draft that’s starting to grow limbs and walk! (we’ve lost the house metaphor here, but you get the drift!)
+This day is for anyone curious about longer fiction: whether you’re laying the foundations of an idea, or deep inside a sprawling draft.

-Rachel will also share insights from her own writing journey and what it’s like to take a book from early idea through to publication.
-We’ll discuss how writers plan (or don’t), how to build momentum and scaffold ideas, and how to keep your faith with a long game fiction project.
+Rachel will share insights from her own writing journey and what it’s like to take a book from early idea through to publication.
+We’ll discuss how writers plan (or don’t), how to build momentum and scaffold ideas, and how to hold your nerve with a long game fiction project.

 Expect a relaxed, supportive atmosphere with time to test drive techniques and leave with fresh inspiration and practical tools for building from the foundations upwards.